DrBackmischung/DHBW-Mosbach-NeSt2023/slides/slides.md

 ## Part 1
 * Written exam
 * 75% of points
+* At the end of the 3rd semester
 * For "spoilers" see GitHub
 * Every topic marked by (!) will not be covered in the exam